JorreJ/holbertonschool-shell/basics/README.md

 12-file_type prints the type of the file named iamafile, wich is in /tmp directory 13-symbolic_link create a symbolic link to /bin/ls named __ls__ in the current working directory 14-copy_html copies all the HTML files from the current working directory to the parent of the working directory only if they're newer or don't exist in the parent directory
+15-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u 16-clean_emacs deletes all files in the current working directory that end with the character ~ 17-tree creates the directories welcome/, welcome/to/ and welome/to/school in the current directory